-Nurse practitioners average more than six years of academic and clinical preparation, and have the skills and authority to evaluate patients, diagnose, and write prescriptions in all 50 states and D.C.
-The NP scope of practice laws still vary by state, however.
+Nurse practitioners average more than six years of academic and clinical preparation and have the skills and authority to evaluate patients, diagnose, and write prescriptions in all 50 states and D.C.
+The NP scope of practice laws still varies by state, however.

 The average age of practicing NPs is 49, according to AANP’s 2017 data.
 These masters’-prepared professionals are often lauded for bringing a comprehensive perspective to health care.

-NPs have been providing primary, acute and specialty health care to patients of all ages for more than a half century and the NP workforce is growing at a fast rate.
-An additional 23,000 new NPs graduated from programs in the 2015 – 2016 academic year, up 3,000 graduates, or 15.5%, from the previous academic year.
+NPs have been providing primary, acute and specialty health care to patients of all ages for more than a half-century, and the NP workforce is growing at a fast rate.
+An additional 23,000 new NPs graduated from programs in the 2015 – 2016 academic year, up to 3,000 graduates, or 15.5%, from the previous academic year.